hatakkey/MAG-integrated/README.md

 ```

 ### **2. Create Network Bridges**

-We have two examples for creating the bridges one for CentOS and another one for ubuntu
+We have two examples for creating the bridges one for CentOS and another one for Ubuntu
 For **CentOS** (example):
 ```bash
 [root@compute-1 scripts]# ./create_bridges-centos.sh